gopi487krishna/proposal-gsoc-2020/README.md

 // After all the changes have been made fits.writeChangesTo(filename);// How this works is explained below
 ```
+**Implementation details ( Only Summarized)**
+The complete fits struct  will need to be reworked.
+This
 **Improvements with the Existing Code Base**